NTFSDOS

-The company Winternals (later purchased by Microsoft) used to provide three kinds of programs for DOS that could handle NTFS formatted drives.
+NTFSDOS were three kinds of programs by Winternals (later bought by Microsoft) for DOS that could handle NTFS formatted drives.

-The NTFSDOS programs
+Programs

-NTFSDOS
+Basic

 The first program was NTFSDOS - a freeware utility for DOS (NTFSDOS.EXE) that allows read-only access to NTFS formatted drives from a DOS environment.

-NTFSDOS Tools
+Tools

 The second program was NTFSDOS Tools - an add-on package for NTFSDOS that contains two commercial utilities for DOS - NTFSCopy and NTFSRen.
 The former (NTFSCOPY.EXE) could be used to overwrite corrupt files with fresh versions.
-The latter (NTFSREN.EXE) could be used to change the names of bad drivers so Windows wouldn't load them.
+The latter (NTFSREN.EXE) could be used to change the names of bad drivers so Windows could not load them.

-NTFSDOS Professional
+Professional

 The final program was NTFSDOS Professional - a whole commercial solution for handling read and write operations in NTFS from a DOS environment.
 It must be installed as a package for Microsoft Windows first.

 The downloaded version comes in demoware form.
 The user can only use the package in read-only mode in order to evaluate it.

-Commercial NTFSDOS packages become abandonware
+Discontinuation

-Winternals was acquired by Microsoft on July 18, 2006.
-Microsoft has removed any traces of NTFSDOS, NTFSDOS Tools and NTFSDOS Professional from the new internal site of Microsoft's Winternals' utilities.
+Winternals was acquired by Microsoft on July 18, 2006, which discontinued NTFSDOS.